rikasun/Study-Notes/JavaScript.md

 - What is event delegation?

+It’s often used to add same handling for many similar elements, but not only for that.

+The algorithm:

+1. Put a single handler on the container.
+2. In the handler – check the source element event.target.
+3. If the event happened inside an element that interests us, then handle the event.

 - Discuss 4 differences between ES5 and ES6 that you find important

 - What are the steps of a `try..catch` block in Javascript?